-All MicroTech® controllers with Open ChoicesTM are capable of BAS communications, providing easy integration and comprehensive monitoring, control, and two-way data exchange with open standard protocols such as LonTalk®, Modbus® or BACnet®.
+All MicroTech® controllers with an open protocol platform are capable of BAS communications, providing easy integration and comprehensive monitoring, control, and two-way data exchange with open standard protocols such as LonTalk®, Modbus® or BACnet®.

 Daikin Applied unit controllers strictly conform to the interoperability guidelines of the LonMark® Interoperability Association and BACnet® International.
 They have received LonMark® certification with optional LonWorks® communication module.